valkyrie26/css_lab/README.md

 Run the file "main.java" and type in the appropriate practical number.

 #Output
-I have attached pictures of my output to demonstrate the working of each algorithm after running main.java in command line.
 For compilation and execution, I used the IDE: "IntelliJ: IDEA".
+Any IDE with Java 8 should work fine.

 #Most of the values are not hardcoded, but for those that are, I have provided detailed documentation that can help understand limitations of each algorithm against certain test cases.